Category- Allopathy

 Allergic Reactions or Hypersensitivity

-Avoid taking this medication if you have a known allergy to acebrophylline.
+Avoid taking this medication if you have a known allergy to Acebrophylline (sr) 200 mg.
 If you experience symptoms like rash, swelling, or difficulty breathing, seek immediate medical attention.

 Avoid caffeinated food and avoiding taking alcohol and smoking can simultaneously cause an increase or decrease in drug action; also, they may cause severe drowsiness and sedation as they act on the brain directly.

-Avoid taking acebrophylline with the following medicines, as it may increase or decrease the desired effect, or in worse cases, it could be fatal:
+Avoid taking Acebrophylline (sr) 200 mg with the following medicines, as it may increase or decrease the desired effect, or in worse cases, it could be fatal:

 IUPAC (International Union of Pure and Applied Chemistry)/ Chemical name